 Folate is super important for type 1 diabetics for a couple reasons.
 First being that babies born to T1D mama’s are more likely to have neural tube defects.
 Making sure you have optimal folate levels and keeping A1c in range will do wonders in minimizing your baby’s risk.
 Second, folate has been shown to help prevent pre eclampsia – another huge bonus for type 1 mamas.
-If you’re wondering why folate and not folic acid, check out Megan’s article (from Living Whole).
-She does a great job at explaining the difference.
+If you’re wondering why folate and not folic acid, I’ll have to write a blog post on it because the original article & website I would link to (by Megan at Living Whole) has since been deleted.
+She did a great job at explaining the difference.
 This is the folate brand I use.

 Oh zinc, let me count the ways I love thee.
 Zinc is great for immune health – year round, but seeing as how I got pregnant in the Fall I knew I would need a good immune boost to get me through the nasty winter months.
 Zinc is also great for T1D health and a very hard nutrient to find in food now a days (due to soil depletion).
 This is the brand of Zinc that I buy.

 Like Zinc, Vitamin C is great for immune health!
-Because I have three autoimmune disease I try to support my immune system as much as I can.
 Vitamin C is yet another supplement that helps prevent pre eclampsia – and what diabetic doesn’t love the sound of that?!
 This vitamin C brand is great because it comes from a food source of natural berries (including camu camu – which is the holy grail in the vitamin C world.)

 Almost done… I know this is a super long post.
 So here is an adorable picture of Justin and Jett to switch things up.